 The RSPCA Standard for pigs has 322 requirements on farm and 88 at slaughter.
 Whether an indoor, outdoor-bred or free-range farm there is a focus on providing for pigs’ behavioural and physical needs.
 Sow stalls, traditional farrowing crates and painful husbandry procedures (such as tail docking and teeth clipping) are not allowed under the RSPCA Approved Farming Scheme at all.

-RSPCA Approved pig farms are assessed twice a year and abattoirs once a year by specially trained RSPCA Assessors.
+Pig farms with RSPCA Approved certification are assessed twice a year and abattoirs once a year by specially trained RSPCA Assessors.
 Any brand marketing their product as RSPCA Approved also undergoes traceability assessments by the RSPCA to verify the products supply chain.

-Coles has long been working with the RSPCA Approved Farming Scheme on pig welfare, and excitingly all Coles free-
+Coles has long been working with the RSPCA Approved Farming Scheme on pig welfare, and excitingly all Coles free-range pork is now RSPCA Approved and available nationally.

 Free-range pork comes from pigs born and raised with free access to outdoor areas or paddocks with vegetation, and the freedom to move, forage and socialise.
 Sows are not confined to traditional farrowing crates or sow stalls and have access to a farrowing hut to nest with their piglets.

-It’s important to understand however, that a free-range housing system does not automatically mean higher welfare – how the pigs are raised, handled, kept and managed is also crucial to achieving good welfare.
+It’s important to understand however, that a free-range housing system does not automatically mean higher welfare – how the pigs are raised, handled, kept and managed is also crucial to achieving better welfare.

 Not to be confused with free range, this label is used to signify pigs that have been born in a free-